Shidhin-VP/SmartVis/README.md

 # SmartVis
-A PY Library that can visualize Data Frames in a smarter way.
+A PY Library that can visualize Data Frames Columns in a Ease.

 # Installation and About
 ```